erinvdoyle/instatrip/README.md

   <img src="assets/documentation/flowchart.png" height="650px"/>
   </p>

 The flow chart for this application was originally designed with pen and paper before I began coding.
-I used Visio once I had an idea of the general structure and put the first few functions in place.
+I used Visio once I had an idea of the general structure and had put the first few functions in place.
 This helped me flesh out the details, stay organized, and create the necessary bridges between functions as the logic of the program grew in complexity
 </details>

 ## Database Structure